 FLSA update: Decision on December 22, 2014 and January 14, 2015 by the U.S. District Court in Washington D.C. halts IHSS Overtime Notice to Recipient and Providers [PDF]

 There are aged, blind or disabled persons who are limited in their ability to care for themselves and cannot live safely at home without help.
 This includes those who would be able, with help, to return to their home from a hospital, nursing home or a Board and Care Facility.
 This help may be provided to eligible persons through In-Home Supportive Services (IHSS).

 What Services Are Available?

 In-Home Supportive Services provides a wide range of assistance to meet your individual needs and assure that you can live safely at home.
-Services may include housekeeping, meal preparation, shopping, laundry and personal care.
+You can find more information at IHSS Program Overview and IHSS Authorized Tasks.

 Who Is Eligible?

 - Must be aged (65 years or older), blind, or disabled.

 - Unable to live safely at home without help.